JoannaKang/today-i-learned/Dom/Dom.md

 # DOM(Document Object Model)

 - Cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+- The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+- It represents the page so that programs can change the document structure, style, and content.

 # Event Flow